 As smartphones look set to become the future platform of choice for consumer interaction, mobile payments will likely emerge as a key payment method.
 Arthur Brieske, Global Head of Commercialisation for Global Transaction Banking, and Hans Oostenbrink, Netherlands Head of Cash Management and EMEA Industry Head for Consumer and Retail, discuss the advantages of mobile payments systems from both the consumer and retailer perspectives.

 To read the full article, please click here.

 The ongoing debt crisis in Europe has focused more attention than ever on credit ratings, but a key question that is often overlooked is whether credit ratings actually do the job they are designed for.
-Blaise Ganguin, EMEA Head of Corporate & Infrastructure Ratings, Standard & Poor’s Ratings Services, tackles the question in this month’s edition of World Finance.
+Blaise Ganguin, EMEA Head of Corporate & Infrastructure Ratings, Standard & Poor’s Ratings Services, tackles the question in the latest edition of IFR.

 Moorgate Communications passed an important landmark this month – our tenth anniversary.
 It was in October 2002 that Moorgate started work for its first client, Standard & Poor’s.
 Working from a shared office in Tabernacle Street (just north of Finsbury Square), Moorgate soon added Deutsche Bank to its client roster – two clients that we continue to happily serve to this day.
 Indeed, our aim of communicating our clients’ expertise through the execution of long-term thought leadership projects was born from working closely on these two accounts – and has remained a core part of our offering ever since.
 Happy anniversary Moorgate Communications!